cruznunez/cruz_portfolio/README.md

 Welcome to my portfolio as a software developer.
 Most of this work was created while I was studying at The Iron Yard, Durham, NC during the Summer of 2015.

-The app features a brief self-summary, a collection of some of the projects I have worked on, and a downloadable copy of my resumé.
+The app features my contact info in the header and footer, a brief self-summary, a collection of some of the projects I have worked on, and a downloadable copy of my resumé.

 ## Home